sanket96s/Data-Structure-Programs-using-c/README.md

 7. **circular_doubly_linked_list.c**: This code brings you the magic of doubly linked lists that form a circular loop.
 Traverse through nodes in both directions, experiencing the seamless connection of elements.
 Circular doubly linked lists redefine the elegance of data organization! 🔄🔗

-8. **circular_linked_list.c**: Circular linked lists add a twist to traditional linked structures by forming a loop, allowing for continuous traversal.
+8. **circularLinkedList.c**: Circular linked lists add a twist to traditional linked structures by forming a loop, allowing for continuous traversal.
 Dive into the circular world, where each node is a gateway to the next, creating a seamless and fascinating data structure journey! 🔄🔗

 9. **circular_queue.c**: Circular queues offer a seamless way to manage data, and this code is your gateway to mastering the art of enqueueing and dequeueing elements in a circular fashion.
 Get ready for a revolving experience in data structure manipulation! 🔄🧑‍🤝‍🧑